noodlebox/KawaiiDiscord/README.md

 **KawaiiDiscord.user.js (for the web client)**

-A userscript, last tested in Chrome 52.
+A userscript, last tested in Chrome 53 and Firefox 48.
 You will most likely need a userscript manager:
 - [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome)
 - [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox)

 **KawaiiDiscord.plugin.js (for the standalone client)**

-A plugin for BetterDiscord, last tested with Discord 0.0.292 for Windows.
+A plugin for BetterDiscord, last tested with Discord 0.0.296 for Windows.
 The code is mostly adapted from the userscript, but refactored to work properly as a plugin.
 Although BetterDiscord already supports Twitch emotes, this plugin parses them much more reliably.

 ## Features so far